funloader/DITISS/CCEE/02_Public-Key-Infrastructure.md

 <summary><strong>Show Answer</strong></summary>

 ✅ **Correct Answer:** 3,600 seconds
-💡 Data SAs default to a 3,600-second lifetime unless explicitly overridden in the configuration.
+💡 IPSec Phase 2 SAs default to a lifetime of 3,600 seconds.

 </details>

 ---

-### 4. What is the default mode for a transform set if omitted?
+### 4. What is the default IPSec transform mode if not explicitly specified?

 * [ ] Transport
+* [ ] Symmetric
 * [ ] Transform
-* [ ] Symmetrical
 * [ ] Tunnel

 <details>
 <summary><strong>Show Answer</strong></summary>

 ✅ **Correct Answer:** Tunnel
-💡 Tunnel mode is the default transform set mode for site-to-site IPSec VPNs.
+💡 Tunnel mode is the default and encapsulates the entire IP packet.

 </details>

 ---

-### 5. Which of the following is **not required** in a crypto map entry?
+### 5. Which of the following is **not required** in a static crypto map configuration?

 * [ ] Crypto ACL
-* [ ] Router's local IP address
 * [ ] Transform set name
+* [ ] Peer IP address
-* [ ] Connection method: manual or dynamic (ISAKMP/IKE)
+* [ ] Local router IP address

 <details>
 <summary><strong>Show Answer</strong></summary>

-✅ **Correct Answer:** Router's local IP address
+✅ **Correct Answer:** Local router IP address
-💡 The remote peer's IP address must be specified, not the local router’s IP address.
+💡 The router’s local address is inferred from the interface.

 </details>

 ---

-### 6. Which of the following traffic is **dropped** when using static crypto maps and IPSec?
+### 6. Which traffic is dropped when using static crypto maps with IPSec?

-* [ ] Inbound traffic that is protected and matches a crypto ACL entry
+* [ ] Encrypted inbound traffic matching the crypto ACL
-* [ ] Inbound traffic that doesn't match a crypto ACL entry
+* [ ] Inbound traffic not matching the crypto ACL
-* [ ] Inbound traffic that matches a crypto ACL entry and is in clear text
+* [ ] Inbound traffic matching the crypto ACL but sent in clear text
-* [ ] Outbound traffic that matches a crypto ACL and is already protected by IPSec
+* [ ] Outbound encrypted traffic

 <details>
 <summary><strong>Show Answer</strong></summary>

-✅ **Correct Answer:** Inbound traffic that matches a crypto ACL entry and is in clear text 💡 Routers drop inbound traffic that matches a crypto ACL but is unencrypted to enforce IPSec protection.
+✅ **Correct Answer:** Inbound traffic matching the crypto ACL but sent in clear text 💡 Traffic that should be protected but arrives unencrypted is dropped.

 </details>

 ---

-### 7. What state will a management connection be in if it is successfully set up?
+### 7. Which ISAKMP state indicates that Phase 2 (Quick Mode) negotiation is complete?

 * [ ] MM_NO_STATE
 * [ ] QM_IDLE